tanjir8563/UniRank/README.md

 ## Benchmark

-The table below reports preliminary benchmarking results with sequence length 100.
+The table below reports the preliminary benchmarking results under a fixed sequence length of 100.
+For a fair comparison, all models are configured with three layers.
+The token dimension is set to 128 for QK-Video and 256 for KuaiRand and TAAC-25.

 <p align="center">
   <img width="1548" alt="Preliminary UniRank benchmark results" src="./assets/figures/preliminary_benchmark_results.png">